tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/后端服务器/绑定云函数 SCF_intl_en.md

 ## Restrictions
-- Binding with SCF is only available in Guangzhou, Shenzhen Finance, Shanghai, Shanghai Finance, Beijing, Chengdu, Hong Kong (China), Singapore, Mumbai, Tokyo, and Silicon Valley.
+- Binding with SCF is only available in Guangzhou, Shanghai, Beijing, Chengdu, Hong Kong (China), Singapore, Mumbai, Tokyo, and Silicon Valley.
 - SCF functions can only be bound with CLB instances of bill-by-IP accounts but not with bill-by-CVM accounts.
 If you are using a bill-by-CVM account, we recommend upgrading it to a bill-by-IP account.
 For more information, please see [Checking Account Type](https://intl.cloud.tencent.com/document/product/684/15246).
 - SCF functions cannot be bound with classic CLB instances.
 - SCF functions cannot be bound with classic network CLB instances.